hashicorp/terraform-provider-azurerm/website/docs/r/autoscale_setting.html.markdown

 * `send_to_subscription_co_administrator` - (Required) Specifies whether to send email notifications to the subscription co-administrator.

-* `custom_emails` - (Optional) Specifies a collection of custom email addresses to which the email notifications will be sent to.
+* `custom_emails` - (Optional) Specifies a list of custom email addresses to which the email notifications will be sent.

 `webhook` supports the following: